 - SQL Server: Provide your SQL Server to store virtually unlimited test logs.

-5. Click the box in the property grid to bring up the connection string dialog5.
-If SQL Server is selected, enter a SQL Server Connection String property or ...
+- Click the box in the property grid to bring up the SQL Server Connection Settings dialog.

 - Enter SQL Server name, authentication type, credentials, and database name.

 - Click Create/Check DB.
-If you use a new database, all tables and other database objects will be created automatically.
-If using an existing database, the connection will be verified.
+If you entered a non-existing database name, a new database with all appropriate tables will be created automatically.
+If entered an existing StresStimulus database, the connection will be verified.

 SQL Server Notes:

-- The user specified in the Login section should be a database owner (dbo) to have sufficient permissions to create tables and other objects as well as insert and update data.
-If you specified a new database, the user should have permission to create databases.
+- The user specified in the Login section should be a database owner (dbo) to have sufficient permissions to create tables and other objects and insert and update data.
+If you have specified a new database, the user should have permission to create databases.

 - No labels